-M.S.
-Metropolitan Design
+M.S. in Architecture - Metropolitan Design

 Cities are by their very nature under continuous cycles of urban transformations.
 Yet, there are a few instances in the history of a city that the drive producing these transformations is accelerated by a cultural momentum that can become tremendously innovative.
 Such occurrences often signal a new period of civic consciousness contributing toward the creation of a better quality of urban living.